One unit of credit equals four semester hours.

 From the Renaissance in Italy to the close of the Council of Trent with emphasis upon the intellectual, artistic, social and theological developments culminating in the Reformation movements.

 HIS 351 Disability in America

-This course will examine the history of disability in America through the interdisciplinary lenses of science, technology, medicine, policy, and sociology.
-This course will ask why and what we can learn by addressing the history of disability in the nineteenth- and twentieth-century United States.
-Through a cultural study of disability we will examine the social construction of disability, its representations, and its changing meaning in a historical perspective.
-Our critiques will juxtapose disability and issues of gender, community, class, region, and race.
+This course will examine the history of disability in America through the interdisciplinary lenses of science, technology, medicine, policy and sociology.
+This course will ask why and what we can learn by addressing the history of disability in the 19th- and 20th-century United States.
+Through a cultural study of disability we will examine the social construction of disability, its representations and its changing meaning in a historical perspective.
+Our critiques will juxtapose disability and issues of gender, community, class, region and race.
 Students will be invited to fundamentally reexamine American life and history through studying bodies and minds, identities, languages, cultures, citizenship and rights, power and authority, and what is “natural” and “unnatural.”

 HIS 415 Topics in Women’s History